20 Tips to Improve Your Typography Skills

 3. Apply Hierarchy

-Every design needs a clear hierarchy of information to avoid overwhelming the viewer with too much information.
+Every design needs a clear information hierarchy to avoid overwhelming the viewer with too much information.

 One way to achieve this is by using different font sizes, styles and colours.
 This will direct the reader’s eye and highlight the most important information.

-I love how simple yet effective this website hero image by MyMind is.
+I love how simple yet effective this website hero section by MyMind is:

 Screenshot from MyMind website illustrating the importance of clear hierarchy in design.
 The image shows a layout with multiple elements arranged in a hierarchical manner, with a clear indication of which element should be noticed first, second and third.
 This image is relevant to the topic of typography tips.